 Life happens.
-Sometimes, due to circumstances, mommies must stop breastfeeding cold turkey.
-Although this is not a preferred method, some moms find themselves in a situation where this is their only option.
+Sometimes, due to circumstances, some mommies must stop breastfeeding cold turkey.
+Although this is definitely not a preferred method, some moms find themselves in a situation where this is their only option.

 Unless you are no longer breastfeeding often when you stop…this is also the most painful option.
 You will want to wear a tight fitting bra and may need to ice your breasts and take some pain relievers for discomfort.
 It will take a little time for your body to stop making milk, so be patient…you will get through it.

 Tips for Managing the Emotional/Mental Side of Weaning

 - If obstacles in your lifestyle or personal relationship are making it more difficult to breastfeed, consider discussing the issues with your partner.
 They may need to tell them directly if you need them to make changes or help you in some way.
 With their cooperation, you may be able to continue breastfeeding for at least a little longer.

 - Think of most professional guidelines and other breastfeeding advice as options rather than laws that you must obey.
 Breastfeeding is more successful and easier to sustain if you personalize the process to the unique demands of your lifestyle and your baby’s needs.
 The way you breastfeed may be different than how others breastfeed, but that doesn’t mean that you’re doing it wrong.